Sunday 29 December 2019

 Synthesizer Build part-10: THE VCA or VOLTAGE CONTROLLED AMPLIFIER.

-A very simple VCA circuit that works perfectly.
-Easy to build too and also works for Eurorack.
+A very simple, old school, transistor based VCA circuit that's tried and tested.
+Easy to build and small enough for Eurorack.
 You do need an oscilloscope to calibrate it though.
 This module runs on +/-12V as standard so a very Eurorack friendly design.

 Please read the whole text before building this project.

 The VCA is nothing more than a voltage controlled volume knob.
-It turns the volume up when you press a note on the keyboard and it shuts it down after you let go of the key.
+It lets audio pass through when you press a note on the keyboard and it shuts it down after you let go of the key.
 (So actually the term Voltage Controlled Amplifier is a bit misleading because it does not amplify the signal, it attenuates it.)
-This is all done using signals coming from the Envelope Generator or ADSR or from an LFO depending on what you use it for.
+The opening and closing of the VCA is done using signals coming from the Envelope Generator or ADSR or from an LFO depending on what you use it for.
 Don't mistake a VCA for an Audio Amplifier.
 You can not hang speakers on the end of this circuit.
 A VCA is used to make sure your synthesizer only produces sound when you press a key on the keyboard.
 The keyboard produces a Gate signal that is high as long as the key is pressed down and a 1 Volt per Octave signal that tells the VCO which note to play.
-That Gate signal then triggers the Envelope Generator and the output from the Envelope Generator goes into the VCA together with the audio output from a filter for instance and as the VCA detects the Envelope signal it opens up and lets the audio pass through with the volume or amplitude depending on how high the envelope signal is in voltage.
+That Gate signal then triggers the Envelope Generator and the output from the Envelope Generator goes into the VCA together with the audio output from the VCO and as the VCA detects the Envelope signal it opens up and lets the audio pass through with the volume or amplitude depending on how high the envelope signal is in voltage.
 The output of the VCA must later be attenuated to audio line level if you want to feed it into a HiFi amplifier.
-So it's just a link in the synthesizer chain.
+So the VCA is just a link in the synthesizer chain.

 Here is a block diagram to show you the position and function of a VCA in a synthesizer.
 There seems to be a lot of confusion about this with people new to (modular) synthesizers.
 The VCA is the white triangle marked 'Amplifier':